Diary Queen: Release

-The episode was scheduled to debut on January 10, 2021, but was rescheduled to February 14 due to being preempted by the NFL playoffs; rain delays at the 2021 Daytona 500 further delayed all prime time shows scheduled for broadcast on February 21.
-On February 14, the episode was published on Amazon and iTunes but it was later removed.
-Even though the episode aired a week later on February 21, the episode is still unavailable on iTunes, but is available on Amazon.
+The episode was scheduled to debut on January 10, 2021, but was rescheduled to February 14 due to being preempted by the NFL playoffs.
+Rain delays at the 2021 Daytona 500 further delayed all prime time shows scheduled for broadcast to February 21.

 Reception

 Viewing figures

 In the United States, the episode was watched live by 1.43 million viewers.

 Critical response

 Tony Sokol with Den of Geek, said "This is a different kind of arc for The Simpsons.
-“Diary Queen' is on an uplifting trajectory until Lisa knocks it off course, and ends in a sudden life-affirming crash.
-Bart’s final warning to Marge, 'I’ll go over the edge if you try to make me feel better,' is wonderfully skewered, but the final twist is a dose of treacle.
+'Diary Queen' is on an uplifting trajectory until Lisa knocks it off course, and ends in a sudden life-affirming crash.
+Bart’s final warning to Marge, 'I'll go over the edge if you try to make me feel better,' is wonderfully skewered, but the final twist is a dose of treacle.
 The episode was originally slated to premiere on Valentine’s Day, and is a sweet sendoff."
 He also gave the episode four out of five stars.

+Jesse Bereta of Bubbleblabber gave the episode a 7.5 out of 10.
+He thought the episode was a respectful way to honor Marcia Wallace.
+He stated that the closure that Bart receives was the most heartwarming part of the episode.